weso/shaclex/README.md

 ## Convert between Schema formats

-Shaclex can be used to convert between different schemas.
+Shaclex can be used to convert between different schema formats.
 The following example shows how to convert between ShExC to ShExJ:

 ```